Hardwood or Engineered Wood Flooring: Which Is Best?

 Think of your floor care in two parts: the daily routine that keeps grit at bay and the long-term strategies that protect the finish and the wood itself.
 From simple sweeping to knowing when it’s time for a refresh, we’ll walk through everything you need to know.
 With the right approach, your hardwood flooring will continue to be a feature you love, not a chore you have to worry about.
 Let’s get into the simple steps for protecting your beautiful new floors.

-Your Day-to-Day Cleaning Routine
+Your Go-To Daily Cleaning Routine

 The most important part of your daily routine is keeping the floor free of dirt, dust, and grit.
 These tiny particles act like sandpaper underfoot, slowly dulling your floor’s finish.
 The best way to handle this is to sweep with a soft-bristle broom or vacuum regularly—just be sure to use a hard floor setting or an attachment that won’t scratch the surface.